-- Evaluation of current policies and procedures to determine if they adversely affect the full participation of individuals with disabilities. - Modification of any policies that are not or may not be in compliance with Section 504 or Title II and Title III of the Americans with Disabilities Act (ADA) regulations and warrant corrective action.
+- Evaluation of current policies and procedures to determine if they adversely affect the full participation of individuals with disabilities. - Modification of any policies that are not, or may not be, in compliance with Section 504 or Title II and Title III of the Americans with Disabilities Act (ADA) regulations and warrant corrective action.

-Subrecipients and contractors shall make available via websites, call centers, and intake centers guidance on how to individuals or impacted parties may submit a discrimination complaint to PRDOH and HUD FHEO via phone call, letter, email, or form submission.
-Any discrimination complaints received by subrecipients or contractors relating to CDBG-DR programs or activities shall be forwarded to PRDOH.
+Subrecipients and contractors shall be aware of the process and information of how to submit a discrimination complaint to PRDOH and HUD FHEO.
+Also, they are responsible for readily available information regarding the processes for an individual to submit a discrimination complaint to PRDOH and HUD FHEO via phone call, letter, email, or form submission.
+Contractors and subrecipients should refer any individual or impacted parties to PRDOH's websites, call centers, and intake centers for further guidance on how to submit a discrimination complaint.
+Any discrimination complaints received by subrecipients or contractors relating to CDBG-DR/MIT programs or activities must be forwarded to PRDOH as soon as possible.

 Subrecipient and contractor marketing and advertising for housing will comply with fair housing laws and requirements.
 Further, the Equal Housing Opportunity logo, slogan, or statement will be prominently displayed in all offices in which sale or rental activity takes place.
-Project sites will include signs that prominently display the Equal Housing Opportunity logo, slogan, or statement.
-The Equal Housing Opportunity logo, slogan, and statement are available in Appendix 3.
+Project sites will include signs that prominently display the Equal Housing Opportunity logo, slogan, or statement, information is are available in Appendix 3.